latent-to/developer-docs/docs/sdk/env-vars.md

 ### `BT_MEV_PROTECTION`

-When set to `true` or `1`, enables MEV Shield protection by default for all supported extrinsics.
+When set to `1`, `true`, `yes`, or `on` (case-insensitive), enables MEV Shield protection by default for all supported extrinsics.
 When enabled, transactions are automatically encrypted and submitted through the MEV Shield pallet to protect against front-running and MEV attacks.

+This sets the `DEFAULT_MEV_PROTECTION` constant used throughout the SDK, so you don't need to pass `mev_protection=True` to every extrinsic call.

 The SDK uses `False` if the variable is not set.